IgorBezruchko/VestaCP-Force-HTTP-HTTPS-templates/README.md

 # VestaCP-Force-HTTP-HTTPS-templates
 Nginx templates for VestaCP.
 Force website to use http or https and redirect to forced protocal

-When you have multiple web-sites and one of them uses SSL (have https support), all other sites without SSL (no https support) accessed via https:// will redirect to the first web-site that have SSL certificate (have https support).
+When you have multiple web-sites and one of them uses SSL,all other sites without SSL accessed via https:// will redirect to the first web-site that have SSL certificate.

 For example:
 domain1.ru has SSL and can be accessed with http://doamin1.ru and https://domain1.ru